-Contributed by: Dr Christian Strasser, Dr Thomas Wambach and Yannick Greimann, Heuking Kühn Lüer Wojtek
+Contributed by: Dr Christian Strasser, Dr Thomas Wambach and Yannick Greimann, HEUKING KÜHN LÜER WOJTEK

-Heuking Kühn Lüer Wojtek has more than 400 lawyers, tax advisers and notaries providing legal services across eight offices in Germany as well as an office in Zurich, and is one of the major commercial law firms in Germany.
-Founded 50 years ago, Heuking Kühn Lüer Wojtek is one of Germany's top ten law firms in terms of annual revenues according to industry analyst JUVE.
-The 88 members of its Litigation/Arbitration Practice Group (Dispute Resolution) have many years of experience in the field of litigation before state courts, arbitration and alternative dispute resolution.
-It advises German and foreign clients comprehensively, beginning with the gathering of complex economic and technical facts, through developing efficient dispute resolution strategies, to enforcing interests in and out of court.
-In contract negotiations, its experts support in selecting the appropriate dispute resolution procedure and draft customised dispute resolution clauses.
+HEUKING KÜHN LÜER WOJTEK has more than 400 lawyers, tax advisers and notaries providing legal services across eight offices in Germany as well as an office in Zurich, and is one of the major commercial law firms in Germany.
+Founded 50 years ago, the firm is one of Germany's top ten law firms in terms of annual revenues, according to industry analyst JUVE.
+The 88 members of its Litigation/Arbitration Practice Group (Dispute Resolution) have many years of experience before state courts, arbitration and alternative dispute resolution.
+The firm advises German and foreign clients comprehensively, beginning with the gathering of complex economic and technical facts through to developing efficient dispute resolution strategies and enforcing interests in and out of court.
+In contract negotiations, its experts support selecting the appropriate dispute resolution procedure and drafting customised dispute resolution clauses.
 When it comes to enforcement, the firm sees it as a passion to achieve the best for its clients.